 Retargeting is an attempt to re-engage consumers who have already showed interest in your brand by visiting your website or app.
 In most cases of retargeting, these consumers left before completing a desired action, such as filling out a form, downloading a whitepaper, or making a purchase.
 This idea of retargeting occurs once the consumer leaves the brand’s site and is later targeted and served an ad for that same brand.

 There are many ad platforms marketers can use for retargeting, such as Google Ads, Facebook Ads, Bing Ads, LinkedIn Ads, AdMob, AdColony, and StackAdapt.
 However, we will be focusing on the big three today: Facebook, LinkedIn, and Google.

 Google Display Network, or Google Ads, is the leading tool for remarketing to potential customers.
 Google Ads works by adding a Google remarketing code, also called a “tag,” or “SDK” for mobile apps, to the company’s website.
-This code works simultaneously with the browser cookies to collect the site visitors’ information.
-With the addition of the remarketing code, any visitors to the site will automatically be added to the company’s remarketing audience to then later be retargeted.
+This remarketing tag works simultaneously with the browser cookies to collect the site visitors’ information.
+With the addition of the remarketing code, any visitors to the site will automatically be added to the company’s remarketing audience for future retargeting efforts.

 With the many benefits of the Google Display Network, there are two major perks that stand out.
-Google Ads offers large-scale reach, with the ability to retarget to customers on over 2 million partner websites and mobile apps.
+First, Google Ads offers large-scale reach, with the ability to retarget to customers on more than 2 million partner websites and mobile apps.
 The second big perk when utilizing Google Ads is the amount of campaign reporting available.
-Google Ads provides in-depth statistics detailing how well your ad campaign is performing, making monitoring, evaluating, and improving your campaign an easy task.
+Google Ads provides in-depth statistics detailing how well your ad campaign performs, making monitoring, evaluating, and improving your campaign an easy task.
 As a result of these benefits, Google remarketing ads are some of the most-cost effective ad campaigns to serve to potential customers.

 As Google Ads can track a company’s website visitors with the combination of browser cookies and a “tag,” Facebook retargeting works by utilizing the potential customer’s browser cookies and a remarketing code, called a “pixel.”
 This “pixel” can be set up to track specific events, such as page views, searched terms, and purchases.
 Facebook has the ability to deliver content through dynamic retargeting ads displayed on the user’s Facebook newsfeed.
 As a result, Facebook remarketing ads tend to receive three times the engagement of regular Facebook ads.